durumy98/Datasets-for-Indoor-wide-top-view-systems/README.md

 </table>

-# A proposed method: Multi-Saliency Map based Human Detection (MSMHD)
+# Multi-Saliency Map based Human Detection (MSMHD)

 The architecture and performance of the MSMHD model